riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 padding, and bits past the end of an aggregate whose size in bits is not divisible by XLEN, are undefined.

+Aggregates or scalars passed on the stack are aligned to the minimum of the object alignment and the stack alignment.

 Aggregates larger than 2✕XLEN bits are passed by reference and are replaced in the argument list with the address, as are C++ aggregates with nontrivial copy constructors, destructors, or vtables.